razanmdr/razanmdr/README.md

-Hi, I’m @razanmdr, interested in Data and currently learning Python 😉
+Hi, I’m @razanmdr, interested in Data Analyst and Data Science.

+Learning Python is fun 😉

 <!---
 razanmdr/razanmdr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.